-Our administrator is Helena Condon, R. 405, Tower 1, Floor 2.
-Her email address is: helena.condon@universityofgalway.ie
+Our main administrator is Helena Condon, R. 405, Tower 1, Floor 2.
+Her email address is: helena.condon@universityofgalway.ie She is supported by Liam O'Neill who works in the same office and can be reached at liam.oneill@universityofgalway.ie